saasquatch/squatch-js/README.md

   - Required
 - `open: boolean`: Whether to the popup is open when loaded into the page
   - Default: `false`
+- `container`: A CSS selector for a container element to use as the parent of the widget's iframe.
+  - Default: `null`
+  - Note, if no container is specified, the widget iframe will attach to the shadow DOM of `squatch-embed`.
+- `locale`: Locale that determines the widget translation displayed.
+Should be of the form "xx_XX".
+  - Default: Browser's current locale
+  - Changing this attribute's value causes the widget to reload.

 ## Legacy

 ### Rendering a widget via Widgets API
 Note: `engagementMedium` is required in the `squatch.widgets()` functions if you want to load the widget.
-Otherwise, Squatch.js will look for your portal settings and render the widget that's mapped to the URL where this snippet is included.
+Otherwise, squatch.js will look for your portal settings and render the widget that's mapped to the URL where this snippet is included.

 ```html
 <script type="text/javascript">